 HCUP Publication Searches

 Research Spotlights features recent examples of peer-reviewed publications utilizing HCUP data.

-Search for articles based on HCUP data or products.
+Search for peer-reviewed articles and other reports based on HCUP data or products.

 - HCUP Methods Series.

 Tools and Software

 HCUPnet is a free, online query system based on data from HCUP that provides access to health statistics and information on hospital inpatient and emergency department utilization.

 AHRQ has released new HCUP county- and region-level statistics on hospital stays.
 Through tables, graphs, and maps, this community-level information can provide the focused view necessary to inform local health policy and improvements in the health care system.